Training¶

 Metrics computed:

-- Line-level F1 — precision/recall against ground truth relevant lines
+- Strict line-level F1 — precision/recall against exact ground truth relevant lines

 - ROUGE-L — token-level overlap with reference output